Formerly the Bank of Montreal, Ottawa, Ontario (1930)

 The ceiling evaluation concluded that the cracked and damaged fibrous plaster panels needed to be reinforced, and more significantly that all the connections between the panels and the metal frame of the building needed substantial improvement.

 Following a successful field test involving the application RE Aramid Gel™ on a number of the fibrous plaster panels, approval was given by the lead contractor (Ellis Don) and the project architects (Norr Limited and MTBA & Associates) to reinforce the entire the Main Hall ceiling with RE Aramid Gel™.
 HPCS designed the treatment program and supervised its execution by a contractor.

-Based on the success of the cleaning and reinforcement programs, a second ceiling and several other smaller coffered ceilings with more elaborate finishes are scheduled to undergo the same procedures.
+Based on the success of the cleaning and reinforcement programs, a second ceiling and several other smaller coffered ceilings with more elaborate finishes underwent the same procedures.